 If you don’t think you have enough material for multiple albums (or you’re just short of time) then create a “Best of” album that showcases the material you do have (but remember Tip #1).

 Tell the story

-Your portfolio lets you include images and film in your albums.
+Your profile lets you include images and film in your albums.
 It also lets you describe the ‘story’ behind your work.
 That can really help an Explorer understand the way you approach your work and what you’re passionate about.
 Describe what motivated and inspired you.
 If the work was for someone else then how did you find each other?
 What was the brief they came to you with?
 How did they react to what you created?
 Remember to get permission to use any content you don’t own, and if you intend to name anyone (or any organisation).

-The best albums look like projects
+The best albums look like Projects